General Track Rules

 5. All participants will please stand at attention during the National Anthem.
 All cars must be stopped with motor off.

 6. NO alcoholic beverages will be permitted in the pit area.
-Anyone using intoxicating beverages before entering into the pit area, or while in the pit area, will be ejected from the pits, suspended, and/or loss of membership privileges.
+Anyone using intoxicating beverages before entering into the pit area, or while in the pit area, will be removed from the pits, suspended, and/or loss of membership privileges.
 NO person or persons involved in the racing events shall be under the influence of intoxicating beverages.
 No participant may buy or drink beer at the concession stand until their racing events are over for the evening.

 7. Any participant touching an Official in anger shall be suspended from the Speedway INDEFINITELY.
 Anyone ejected from the pit area must leave Speedway property, you will not be permitted to re-enter into the grandstands area.
 Any driver car owner, or mechanic who takes part in any demonstration or fight on the track, in the pits or surrounding premises before, during or after a race shall be subject to suspension.
 Any driver, crew member, owner or any person on Speedway property must uphold any and all State and Local Laws, anyone breaking the law will be subject to arrest. (fighting, D.U.I., trespassing, etc.)